nymelchor/ako-journaling-app/README.md

 5. Push changes: `git push -u origin HEAD`

     *- NOTE: pushes **current** branch and sets the remote branch as upstream*

+## License

+This project is licensed under the Apache License 2.0.
+See the [License](./LICENSE). file for more details